playcanvas/blog/_posts/2015-02-01-build-a-game-for-a-loved-one-this-month.markdown

 [![yet another gem](https://blog.playcanvas.com/wp-content/uploads/2015/02/yet-another-gem.jpg)](http://blog.playcanvas.com/wp-content/uploads/2015/02/yet-another-gem.jpg)

-This month our favourite PLAYHACK game is [Yet Another Gems](http://playcanv.as/p/p87UuuNV) by [lmao](https://playcanvas.com/lmao).
+This month our favorite PLAYHACK game is [Yet Another Gems](http://playcanv.as/p/p87UuuNV) by [lmao](https://playcanvas.com/lmao).
 A great 3D twist on a classic format.
 We were most impressed by the polish of the game.
 From the full menu and UI, to the the inclusion of online leaderboards using [Google Play Services](https://developers.google.com/games/services/web/gettingstarted), this is a complete game.
 An impressive achievement for only one month's development.

 [![finalists](https://blog.playcanvas.com/wp-content/uploads/2015/02/finalists.jpg)](http://blog.playcanvas.com/wp-content/uploads/2015/02/finalists.jpg)